neledov/salesforce-case-download-organizer/README.md

 1. **Tampermonkey Script:** Captures active Salesforce case details from your browser and sends them to the local executable.
 2. **Local Executable:** Receives case information, monitors the Downloads folder, and organizes files based on predefined rules.
-3. **Downloads Folder:** Your files are automatically organized into designated folders.
-4. **Cleanup Scheduler (Optional):** Periodically deletes files older than a specified threshold to keep your Downloads folder uncluttered.
+3. **Cleanup Scheduler (Optional):** Periodically deletes files older than a specified threshold to keep your Downloads folder uncluttered.

 ## Installation